BUSINESS RESEARCH

 Be a Leader People Want to Follow

-The question of what makes a good leader is one which continues to interest and debate within contemporary business research and practice.
-Amongst the multitude of qualities we perceive to be desirable for a leader to possess, credibility is the one most frequently referred to as “the foundation of leadership”.
-We hope this Hot Topic with stimulate both discussion and self-reflection regarding the ways in which we can all work toward enhancing our credibility as leaders.
+The question of what makes a good leader is one that continues to interest and spark debate within contemporary business research and practice.
+Among the multitude of qualities we perceive to be desirable for a leader to possess, credibility is the one most frequently referred to as “the foundation of leadership”.
+We hope this Hot Topic will stimulate both discussion and self-reflection regarding the ways in which we can all work toward enhancing our credibility as leaders.

 Share